webcreate/infinite-ajax-scroll/docs/options.md

 **Default:** `false`<br>
 **Required:** no

 Selector of the elements that contain the pagination.
-The elements that match the selector will be hidden when Infinite Ajax Scroll binds.
+The elements that match the selector will be hidden (`element.style.display` -> none) when Infinite Ajax Scroll binds.

+The pagination elements will be restored (`element.style.display` -> original value) when [`unbind`](./methods.md#unbind) is called.

 ```html
 <div class="pager" id="pager1">